AbdelStark/nostringer-rs/README.md

 ### `sign(message: &[u8], private_key_hex: &str, ring_pubkeys_hex: &[String]) -> Result<RingSignature, Error>`

 Signs a message using the SAG-like ring signature scheme.
+This function is a wrapper around the more efficient `sign_binary` that handles hex conversion.

 - **`message`**: The message bytes (`&[u8]`) to sign.
 - **`private_key_hex`**: The signer's private key as a 64-character hex string.